JKTKops/JKTKops.github.io/_posts/computer-architecture/2023-04-13-superscaling.md

   j B
 ```

-If we allow these to pair, they will both enter the execute stage at the first time.
+If we allow these to pair, they will both enter the execute stage at the same time.
 Which one wins?

 For WAW hazards, the answer was that the V-pipe instruction wins.
 But here, we need the U-pipe instruction to win!